Problem alerting profiles

-Alerting profiles control the delivery of problem notifications across your organization's alerting channels based on consideration of predefined filters that are based on problem severity, problem duration, custom events, and tags.
-Alerting profiles allow you to control exactly which conditions result in problem notifications and which don't.
+Problem alerting profiles control the delivery of problem notifications across your organization's alerting channels based on consideration of predefined filters that are based on problem severity, problem duration, custom events, and tags.
+Problem alerting profiles allow you to control exactly which conditions result in problem notifications and which don't.
 This includes all problem-push notifications that are sent via the Dynatrace mobile app and displayed in the Dynatrace web UI.
-Alerting profiles can also be used to set up filtered problem-notification integrations with third-party messaging systems like Slack, Opsgenie, and PagerDuty.
+Problem alerting profiles can also be used to set up filtered problem-notification integrations with third-party messaging systems like Slack, Opsgenie, and PagerDuty.

-Each of your monitoring environments has a default alerting profile that defines the level of severity that must be met before an alert is sent out for a detected problem.
+Each of your monitoring environments has a default alerting profile that defines the severity level that must be met before an alert is sent out for a detected problem.

-To view your environment's alerting profiles, go to Settings > Alerting > Alerting profiles.
+To view your environment's problem alerting profiles, go to Settings > Alerting > Problem alerting profiles.
 The

 Default profile is always presented in the list.
-You can modify but not delete it.
+You can modify it but not delete it.

 Alerting profiles provide a powerful filtering mechanism for problem notifications.
 By combining filter criteria, you can create custom profiles that, for example, delay notification of problems in development environments while immediately alerting on problems detected in production environments.
-To learn how profile criteria are evaluated, read Alerting profiles evaluation.
+The scope of an alerting profile is defined by

 The management zone filter reduces the amount of data the alerting profile evaluates.
 Instead of checking all the data your environment generates, you can focus on just the parts coming from the specified management zone.

 All management zones, which means that no filter is applied.
 In most cases you should apply the management zone filter to reduce the profile scope to the scope of your teams' responsibility.
 Keep in mind that management zones can overlap.
 If a problem is detected on a service that is defined within multiple management zones, multiple filters will be applied.